This article is part of a larger series on Payroll Services.

-Scoring 3.59 out of 5 in our evaluation, Remote earned ratings for 4 and up in reporting, HR features, and pricing.
-It’s highly rated by users given its user-friendly interface and helpful support team.
+Scoring 3.56 out of 5 in our evaluation, Remote earned ratings for 4 and up in reporting, HR features, pricing, and in our expert review.
 While it has efficient contractor payroll tools and supports direct deposits, it scored the lowest in payroll functionalities because it doesn’t file 1099 forms at year-end and payments made via credit cards have a 3% service fee.
 Remote also lacks phone and chat support—if you need assistance, you can either check its online help center or contact its support team via email.

 Remote Key Features

-- Solid international contractor management tools: Remote’s contractor management solution not only lets you onboard international contract workers but also helps you pay them accurately.
-Its cloud-based solution comes with contractor invoicing, localized contracts, automated approvals, and built-in security to protect your invention and intellectual property rights.
+- Affordable contractor management tools: Remote has the lowest global contractor management plan in this guide, costing only $29 per worker monthly (Deel’s global contractor plan is priced at $49 per contract monthly).
+This solution comes with contractor invoicing, localized contracts, automated approvals, and built-in security to protect your invention and intellectual property rights.